How to configure your Fritz!Box VoIP connection with iiNet

 Then for a VoIP connection (e.g. on iiNet’s Naked DSL plans), select the radio button that says “Set up Internet telephone number”, and click “Next”.

 Here’s the bit where things don’t quite line up.
-You’ll be presented with a screen where you’re asked for:
+You’ll be presented with a screen where you’re asked for an Internet number, a User name, a Password and a Registrar.

 Don’t panic!
 You have all the information you need.
 You just have to know where to put what.